 How will I know how to use naloxone?
 What training is available?

-A short, 10-minute training will be given to individuals who get naloxone at our syringe exchange program.
+A short, 10-minute training will be given to individuals who get naloxone at our syringe services program.
 Participants are trained to recognize and systematically respond to an overdose.
 They are also informed about what puts users at risk of overdose and avenues for recovering from addiction.

 We can also provide naloxone training in a group setting.
 If your agency would like training on naloxone administration, please contact Dan Homchick at email@example.com or (360) 500-4066.